ljk28/MP2/readme.md

 The quiz tests the users local medieval knowledge.
 Seeing how much the tourists actualy remember, or the students whilst on a day trip outside of the classroom.

 Albeit, this could have been about a more recent history of the city but I decided the fun part to focus on was the medieval era.
-I have regurlarly walked past part of old Newcastle on my way to work many times.
+I have regularly walked past part of old Newcastle on my way to work many times.

 The quiz game is a great way to help engage users learning and capacity to retain information.
 This is short term memory feedback for the teachers to check if their students are actually paying attention or not.